shawon-crosen/teleport-challenge/design.md

 The library will primarily utilize the os/exec builtin, with some use of the os/user and base level os builtin packages.

 ### Output streaming
 In order to reduce overhead each command will pipe output to a file named with the pid of the process.
-We will then utilize the tail binary to read data from the file and provide it as a stream from the API.
+We will then use the tail binary to read data from the file and provide the output, leaning on the Linux built in's optimizations.
 We will utilize server side streaming from gRPC to serve this data continually to the client until they close the connection.

 #### Future Improvements
 * Store output somewhere other than locally on the server, like S3